kzu/corebuild/docs/index.md

 of standard operations that can be run uniformly regardless of the internal details of how they are implemented?

-What if getting started on a new project meant just the following steps:

-* clone repo
-* `msbuild /t:configure && msbuild /t:build && msbuild /t:run`?

-What if you could additionally just do `msbuild /t:test` and ensure your contribution didn't break anything?

 That's the value that CoreBuild Standard provides.
-A standard coding flow at a glance.
+A standard coding flow at a glance,

 # What